Vice President for Student Affairs

 Pitzer Hall D302

 Kirsten is from Madison, Wisconsin and Sitka, Alaska originally.
 She attended the University of Wisconsin-Madison for her undergraduate degree in Spanish, Global Cultures, and Integrated Liberal Studies.
 Kirsten spent her whole junior year abroad in Seville, Spain and in her senior year discovered a passion for working with students in higher education during her time as a Resident Assistant.
 Kirsten continued her education at Indiana University where she received a Master’s Degree in Higher Education and Student Affairs.
 Kirsten then moved to Southern California and worked at Pitzer College for two years as a Residence Director in Mead and P.A.S.
 Halls.
 She went on to serve as an Assistant Director for Residential Housing at Ohio University in Athens, Ohio.
-Kirsten is thrilled to return to Pitzer College to continue serving the amazing students of Pitzer as their Director of Residence Life and Summer Programs.
+Kirsten is thrilled to be at Pitzer College and looks forward to continue serving the amazing students of Pitzer as their Director of Residence Life and Summer Programs.

 Tressi Mehana Chun